ARUtools/ARUtools/CODE_DESIGN.md

   If necessary, they could be made optional for parsing by adding another argument `optional_sec` or similar, but this may be overkill for now
-- Right now, users supply date, sep, and time patterns, but possibly, it might be worth having the option to supply a single datetime pattern that would take precedence.
+- Right now, users supply date, sep, and time patterns, but possibly, it might be worth having the option to supply a single date/time pattern that would take precedence.
 It's unclear how often this would be necessary, however.
 - Where there is a possibility of matching different numbers of numbers (i.e. can match 2 year digits or 4 year digits), always use `rev(sort(digits))`,